mclarke/php-oauth-client/README.md

 the OAuth specification by not accepting HTTP Basic authentication on the token endpoint.
-The other field is `redirect_uri` as it is not sufficient to specify this during the registration process at Google, you also need to explicitly provide it during the authorization code request.
+The other field is `redirect_uri` as it is not sufficient to specify this during the registration process at Google, you also need to explicitly provide it during the authorization code request:

     drive:
         authorize_endpoint          : 'https://accounts.google.com/o/oauth2/auth'